OpenMDAO/POEMs/POEM_087.md

 one or more of the component's input variables.

-## Proposed solutions
+## Proposed solution

-Altering the allowed values of `copy_shape` to include a tuple of the form `(var_names, func)`, where:

-- `var_names` is a list of variable names
-- func is a function taking a dict arg of the form `{'var1': shape1, 'var2': shape2, ...}`
-and returning the desired shape

-would allow the desired shape to be computed based on the shapes of multiple variables from the same component if necessary.

-In the example below, the value of `copy_shape` is modified as to be a tuple as shown above, but this brings up another issue.
-This new operation is not simply copying the shape of a specified variable, so the name `copy_shape` isn't really accurate any more.
-There are three ways to address this.

-1) We just ignore it and allow `copy_shape` to have either its typical string value or the new tuple value
-2) We rename `copy_shape` to something else like `compute_shape` and deprecate `copy_shape`.
-3) We leave `copy_shape` as is and add a new metadata attribute called `compute_shape` that is required to have a tuple value as explained above.
+Since `copy_shape` doesn't properly describe the process of computing the shape based on the shapes of other variables, a new argument called `compute_shape` will be added to `add_output` and `add_input`.
+The value of `compute_shape` will be a function taking a single argument of the form `{'var1': shape1, 'var2': shape2, ...}`.
+The argument will be populated with shapes of all input variables to the component.
+This will allow the final shape to be computed based on the shapes of multiple variables if necessary.

 ## Example